chaosblade-io/chaosblade/blade-ai/src/chaos_agent/knowledge/safety-extended.md

   - decision framework
 fault_types:
   - all
 summary: "Advisory good-practice rules, the Blast Radius Assessment Framework (scope / dependencies / cross-namespace / data risk), and the Abort / Continue / Escalate decision framework.
-Sourced on demand when the cache-tight inject prompt's hard-only safety section is insufficient."
+Read on demand when planning a multi-target or node-scope injection, when unsure whether to abort or continue after a failure, or when the user pushes for a larger blast radius than originally specified."
 phases:
   - plan
   - execute